-Italicized words in this permit are defined in Appendix B.

-2. A full descriptive text describing code activities is found in Appendix A.
+Coverage for Similar Facilities

 In addition to the activities listed in Table 1, similar activities may be required to obtain coverage under this general permit.
-This applies when
+This applies when the facility meets all of the criteria in 1-4 below:

-Ecology determines the discharge characteristics are similar Table 1.
+Ecology determines the discharge characteristics are similar to those from the facilities and activities listed in Table 1.

 The facility has one or more of the following characteristics:

-Owned or operated by private entities, the State of Washington or local governments; or
+Owned or operated by private entities, the State of Washington or local governments.

-If the discharge is to groundwater, is owned or operated by the federal government or is located on tribal land (except within Indian reservations on trust land or land owned by tribal governments); and
+If the discharge is to groundwater.

-The facility has one or more of the following characteristics or processes:
+And, the facility has one or more of the following characteristics or processes: